2025 British Academy Television Craft Awards

-The 26th Annual British Academy Television Craft Awards are scheduled to take place on 27 April 2025 at The Brewery in London, presented by the British Academy of Film and Television Arts (BAFTA) to recognize technical achievements in British television of 2024.
+The 26th Annual British Academy Television Craft Awards were held on 27 April 2025, at The Brewery in London, presented by the British Academy of Film and Television Arts (BAFTA) to recognize technical achievements in British television of 2024.

-The nominees were announced on 27 March 2025 alongside the nominations for the 2025 British Academy Television Awards.
+The nominees were announced on 27 March 2025, alongside the nominations for the 2025 British Academy Television Awards.
 The category for Best Children's Craft Team was added, increasing the number of competitive awards to twenty-three.
 Baby Reindeer and Rivals led the nominations with four each, followed by Storyville, Slow Horses and Mr Bates vs The Post Office, all with three.
 The most awarded programmes were Baby Reindeer, Slow Horses and Rivals, all with two craft awards each.

 Winners and nominees

 The nominees were announced on 27 March 2025.